About Alaska Grow Buckets

 Several Grow Buckets can be combined in a system and connected to a bulk reservoir for automatic irrigation.
 A float valve regulator is used to maintain the optimal water level throughout the system.
 As the water is drawn up by the wicking grow mix, like a sponge, and absorbed by the plants the float will drop and open the valve replenishing the system automatically.
 At the preset water level the float valve will close stopping the flow.
 A 35 gallon reservoir is refilled about once every week or two, depending on the number of Grow Buckets in your system.
 The advantage of this system over other more complex hydroponic systems is the lack of electric pumps to circulate water and nutrients and to aerate the root zone.
 The lack of electric pumps means that power is not necessary.
 You can use this system anyplace you have a water source.

 The first key to this system is the growing medium.
 It must have a strong wicking property.
-Soil or compost will not work.
-A soilless mix with the correct properties is necessary.
+Soil or compost will not work very well.
+A soil-less mix with the correct properties works much better.
 I prefer a commercial product that contains Canadian Sphagnum peat, Perlite, Vermiculite, and dolomitic limestone.
 There are several Peat based soil-less growing mixes that work just fine.
 A 3.8 cubic foot bale should fill six 5 gallon Alaska Grow Buckets.
 You can mix your own but it should contain at least 60% Sphagnum peat or Coco Coir and the addition of perlite and vermiculite are recommended.
 You can read all about soilless growing mix for Alaska Grow Buckets and how to mix your own on my Wasilla Alaska Garden blog.